ecatch-kyst/web/.github/ISSUE_TEMPLATE/feature.md

 ---
-title: '✨ New Feature (SHORT DESCRIPTION HERE)'
+title: '✨ SHORT DESCRIPTION HERE'
 labels: feature
 about: Proposal to implement a functionality that is not present yet.
 name: '✨ Feature request'